franco05hk/PowerBI/README.md

 - Compensation, remote work, and work/life balance are primary job motivators.
 - The survey indicates a diverse set of industries participants are engaged in.
 - Perceptions on breaking into the data field vary, with a significant portion finding it neither easy nor difficult.

+# Methodology
+- 630 random participants from the internet has been contribute on the survey and simple data cleansing in excel and visualization is done using PowerBI.

 # Questions:
 <br>Q1.
 Which title best fits your current role